Natural gas furnaces need adequate space and airflow to heat properly.

 Keep Combustible Materials A Safe Distance from Your Furnace

 Although furnace rooms function as laundry and storage space, you should keep yours free of things that could be fire hazards.

 - Cleaning or laundry products

 - Rags and papers

 - Used filters

 If you have a cat, put your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors all over your home.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could spread the unpleasant odors all over your home.

-You should also routinely vacuum by your furnace to stop dust from building up.
+You should also frequently clean around your furnace to prevent dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or annual maintenance in Sandpoint, Age Heating & Cooling can expertly handle your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you want furnace replacement or regular maintenance in Sandpoint, Age Heating & Cooling can expertly handle your needs.
+Our highly trained technicians can repair any furnace model or brand.